DervishD/sacamantecas/README.md

 entry.

 - a list of Manteca URIs provided as command line arguments.
-In this case the metadata is directly written to the console (it can be redirected and written into a text file if desired.)
+In this case the metadata is directly written to the console and dumped to an output file.

+In addition to this, if any of the sources is prepended with the fake URI scheme `dump://`, then the contents are not processed, but dumped to files so they can be used as testing sources in the future.

+A Manteca can be ANY kind of URI scheme supported by `urllib`.

 The Mantecas are processed according to profiles, which indicate how to properly process the retrieved contents from the URIs, depending on the bibliographic